jspsych/jsPsych/docs/extensions/jspsych-ext-webgazer.md

 ### resume()

 Turns on gaze prediction.
 The extension will automatically handle this for you in most cases.
-You probably only need to use this if you are writing your own plugin that interfaces directly with webgazer.
+You probably only need to use this if you are writing your own plugin that interfaces directly with WebGazer.

 ### pause()

 Turns off gaze prediction.
 The extension will automatically handle this for you in most cases.
-You probably only need to use this if you are writing your own plugin that interfaces directly with webgazer.
+You probably only need to use this if you are writing your own plugin that interfaces directly with WebGazer.

+### startMouseCalibration()

+Turns on mouse movement and mouse clicks as calibration events.
+While the `webgazer-calibration` plugin can also be used to run a parmeterized calibration routine, this calibration function call allows you to continuously calibrate WebGazer to any mouse movements or clicks throughout the experiment.
+For example, any *-button-response trial would also function as a WebGazer calibration event.

 ### stopMouseCalibration()

 Stops WebGazer from using mouse movements and mouse clicks as calibration events.

-### startMouseCalibration()

-Turns on mouse movement and mouse clicks as calibration events.

 ### calibratePoint(x, y)